maruel/dlibox/go/pio/README.md

 See more examples at [doc/apps/SAMPLES.md](doc/apps/SAMPLES.md)!

-## Device drivers developpers
+## Contributions

-For [device drivers developpers](doc/drivers/), `pio` provides an extensible driver registry and common bus interfaces.
-See this page for requirements to submit contributions.
+`pio` provides an extensible driver registry and common bus interfaces which are explained in more details at [doc/drivers/](doc/drivers/). `pio` is designed to work well with drivers living in external repositories so you are not _required_ to fork to load drivers for your platform.

+We gladly accept contributions from device driver developpers via GitHub pull requests, as long as the author has signed the Google Contributor License.
+Please see [doc/drivers/CONTRIBUTING.md](doc/drivers/CONTRIBUTING.md) for more details.

 ## Philosophy